The New .au Domain Name Is On The Way! Here’s All You Need To Know

 So, What Happens If Two Or More Licensees Want To Register The Same Name In The .au Namespace?

 Under such instances, auDA has planned Implementation Policies to manage the interests of competing parties by considering the priority of domain name creation dates (registration dates) for determining the eligibility.
-Meaning, the earlier a domain name has been registered, the better chances for a business entity to acquire the new .au namespace.
+Meaning, that the earlier a domain name has been registered, the better chances for a business entity to acquire the new .au namespace.

 What Should My Business Do To Register The New Namespace?